danialzv2/Streaming-Service-AI-Chatbot/README.md

-*This project is a Retrieval-Augmented Generation (RAG) chatbot built using:*
+**This project is a Demo of Retrieval-Augmented Generation (RAG) chatbot using Gemini 2.5 Flash for Tonton**

+- The chatbot is designed to answer Tonton customer support questions using ONLY verified internal documents.

+Components:
 - Python 3.12
 - FAISS as a vector database
 - HuggingFace all-MiniLM-L6-v2 embeddings
 - Gemini 2.5 Flash as the LLM
 - A custom prompt for rewriting, friendliness, Bahasa Malaysia output, and structured formatting
 - Basic security guardrails

-The chatbot is designed to answer Tonton customer support questions using ONLY verified internal documents.

 **1. Project Overview**